rtroulak/streamRecordingAPI/README.md

 # streamRecordingAPI
-Create a RestAPI using Flask, Marsmallow and SQLAlchemy
+Create a recording RestAPI using Flask, Marsmallow and SQLAlchemy

 Python Libraries to install: